-We believe that indexed and hybrid ARMs both merit serious consideration by the Régiefor HQT.
+We believe that indexed and hybrid ARMs both merit serious consideration by the Régie for HQT.
 We discuss each approach in turn.

-20 Indexing An index-based revenue cap for HQT would have the general form growth RevenueHQT = Inflation - X + growth ScaleHQT + Y + Z

-X = Base Productivity TrendTransmission + Stretch Factor.
+Indexing An index-based revenue cap for HQT would have the general form growth Revenue^{HQT} = Inflation - X + growth Scale^{HQT} + Y + ZX = Base Productivity Trend ^{Transmission} + Stretch Factor.

-23 The inflation measure would likely be a weighted average of the growth rates in Statistics
+The inflation measure would likely be a weighted average of the growth rates in Statistics

-24 Canada indexes of macroeconomic Canadian inflation and of average weekly earnings in
+Canada indexes of macroeconomic Canadian inflation and of average weekly earnings in

-25 Québec.
+Québec.

-The scale index would likely be multidimensional.
-Variables used to construct the scale index would likely include transmission line miles and Québec's generation capacity.
-Peak demand growth is another major transmission cost driver but inclusion of this variable would reduce the incentive to contain peak demand growth.
-Consideration should therefore be paid to instead including in the scale index one or more variables that drive peak demand growth, such as the number of retail electric customers in Québec.
+The scale index would likely be multidimensional and.
+Variables used to construct the scale index would likely include scale related cost drivers like transmission line miles and Québec's generation capacity.
+Peak demand growth is another major cost driver for transmission utilities cost driver but inclusion of this variable would reduce the incentive to contain peak demand growth.
+It makes sense Consideration should therefore be paid to instead include including in the scale index one or more variables that drive peak demand growth, such as the number of retail electric customers in the province.
+Using data on the operations of US utilities, Québec.
 Weights for the scale variables can be obtained from econometric research on the drivers of transmission cost.

 Attachment HQTD-PEG 20 provided summaries of econometric studies of power transmission costs in the public domain.
-The studies we documented were undertaken for various purposes including statistical benchmarking and the estimation of scale economies.
-None of the studies were intended to produce weights for a multidimensional index of transmission operating scale, and none have results that would be satisfactory for this purpose.
+The studies we have documented were undertaken preliminary econometric research that suggests that we can obtain sensible for various purposes including statistical benchmarking and statistically significant the estimation of scale economies.
+None of the studies were intended to produce weights for a transmission scale index with econometric methods that multidimensional index of transmission operating scale, and none have results that would be satisfactory for this purpose.
 Our survey nonetheless demonstrates that econometric models of power transmission cost have been developed on numerous occasions and published in respected venues.

-10 The studies in our survey include one in the International Handbook on the Economics of 11 Energy which PEG personnel prepared.
-We have also performed an econometric study of 12 transmission cost drivers for a large Canadian transmission utility.
-This study is not in the public 13 domain.
+The studies in our survey include one in the International Handbook on the Economics of Energy which PEG personnel prepared.
+We have also performed an econometric study of transmission cost drivers for a large Canadian transmission utility.
+This study is serviceable for a revenue cap index for HQT. not in the public domain.

-Transmission productivity research can provide the foundation for an X factor for HQT.
-It is also useful in the design of index-based escalators for O&M revenue and of index-based forecasts of O&M expenses in forecasted ARMs.
-Trends in the O&M, capital, and multifactor productivity of transmission utilities should all be addressed in this study.
+Indexing Transmission productivity research can provide the foundation for an index-based ARMX factor for HQT.
+It is also useful in the design of index-based escalators for O&M revenue in hybrid ARMs and of index-based forecasts of O&M expenses in all forecast ARMs.
+An independent productivity study is therefore desirable for power transmission in Phase 2 as well. forecasted ARMs.
+Trends in the O&M, capital, and multifactor productivity of transmission utilities should all be addressed in this study as well.
+A revenue escalation index for O&M expenses may require a custom scale index.
+Weights for such an index can be obtained from econometric research on transmission O&M expenses.